-Expect changes in bleeding patterns
+Expect changes in bleeding patterns with Mirena

-Expect spotting and irregular/heavy bleeding for 3-6 months, then shorter, lighter periods.
-Cycles may remain irregular and become infrequent and may cease.
+Spotting and irregular or heavy bleeding may occur during the first 3 to 6 months.
+Periods may become shorter and/or lighter thereafter.
+Cycles may remain irregular, become infrequent, or even cease.
 Consider pregnancy if menstruation does not occur within 6 weeks of the onset of previous menstruation.

 Be aware of other serious complications and most common adverse reactions

-Ovarian cysts may occur and are generally asymptomatic but may be accompanied by pelvic pain or dyspareunia.
-Evaluate persistent enlarged ovarian follicles.
+Ovarian cysts may occur and are generally asymptomatic, but may be accompanied by pelvic pain or dyspareunia.
+Evaluate persistent enlarged ovarian cysts.

 Teach patients to recognize and immediately report signs or symptoms of the aforementioned conditions.
-Evaluate patients 4-12 weeks after insertion and then yearly or more often if clinically indicated.
+Evaluate patients 4 to 6 weeks after insertion of Mirena and then yearly or more often if clinically indicated.

-For important risk and use information, please see the Full Prescribing Information.
+For important information about Mirena, please see the Prescribing Information.